Amber and Iron: Plot summary

 Zeboim takes Mina first to New Port where Rhys and his brother are at to have them meet.
 While there, Mina has a vision of Rhys and insists he knows the truth about her.
 Rhys' brother also pleads with Mina to take his life as a Beloved because he wishes it no longer.
 Before Mina can answer, Zeboim gives her back to Chemosh, who is irate with Mina for not getting any artifacts for him.
 He has been growing increasingly agitated that the Beloved will only follow her command and resist any by him or Krell.
 Rhys again tails his brother and finally confronts him again along with New Port authority when his brother tries to kill a woman.
 The woman's child attacks the Beloved on behalf of his mother and the Beloved is instantly destroyed, leaving the child in a coma-like state.
 Krell decides it would be in Chemosh's best interest if Krell would kill Mina, who is now being imprisoned by Chemosh.
 As he tries to follow through with his plan, Mina does something extraordinary; she makes him a human again.
 Then, because she believes Chemosh would want it, she pulls the Tower of Istar from the sea bottom and places it on top on an island in the middle of the ocean.
 Passing out from such exertion, the novel ends with all of the major and minor gods showing up and pondering over the nature of the unconscious Mina.
 Majere finally reveals that Mina is in fact a god like them, one of light, who was swayed and corrupted somehow by the Dark Queen Takhisis.

 Reception

+The book as of April 2025 holds a rating of 3.97 out of 5 on Goodreads with 33% of a total 2,784 ratings being 5 stars.